Kayak Hulls—And Why They Matter

 Kayak hull speed

 It’s generally easy to estimate hull speed in a kayak.
-Hull speed comes down to a few variables: first, the length of the hull (specifically, the length of the waterline from bow to stern); second, the cross-section of the hull and what this means for the contact surface area between the boat and the water; and third, the amount of rocker in the kayak’s keel line.
+It comes down to a few variables: first, the length of the hull (specifically, the length of the waterline from bow to stern); second, the cross-section of the hull and what this means for the contact surface area between the boat and the water; and third, the amount of rocker in the kayak’s keel line.

 A kayak with minimal rocker, or upsweep from bow to stern, will have a longer waterline length and therefore be faster and straighter tracking—but with reduced maneuverability.

-What is the best hull shape for a kayak?
+So what is the best hull shape for a kayak?

 Additionally, a flat bottom kayak actually becomes less stable and secure in waves and current.
-High-performance sea kayaks usually feature round or v-shaped hulls for greater speed, but these kayaks often feel tippy in flat water conditions (though their hull designs maximize secondary stability, making them more resistant to capsize in rough water).
+High-performance sea kayaks usually feature round or v-shaped for greater speed, but these kayaks often feel tippy in flat water conditions (though their hull designs maximize secondary stability, making them more resistant to capsize in rough water).

-Fast kayak hull design
+Fast hull design

-The fastest hull designs have a straight keel line with minimal rocker (upsweep from bow to stern) and a round bottom (cross-sectional profile).
-These hull design features achieve two things: first, minimal rocker maximizes the waterline length (vertical, also known as “plumb,” bow and stern profiles add additional length to the waterline), which makes for greater maximum hull speed.
+The fastest designs have a straight keel line with minimal rocker (upsweep from bow to stern) and a round bottom (cross-sectional profile).
+These design features achieve two things: first, minimal rocker maximizes the waterline length (vertical, also known as “plumb,” bow and stern profiles add additional length to the waterline), which makes for greater maximum hull speed.

 Most stable kayak hull design

 The most stable kayak hull design incorporates a flat bottom.
 This creates a flat, stable platform for the paddler to float atop the water.
-Modified flat bottom designs include pontoon kayak hulls (which impart greater rigidity to inflatable kayaks) and cathedral (or tri-hull) designs, which combine the stability of a flat-bottom kayak with a finer blend of tracking and maneuverability.
+Modified flat bottom designs include pontoon hulls (which impart greater rigidity to inflatable kayaks) and cathedral (or tri-hull) designs, which combine the stability of a flat-bottom kayak with a finer blend of tracking and maneuverability.

 Flat bottom kayaks are most stable on flat water.
 They become less predictable and less stable in waves, chop and current.
 In these conditions, v-hull and round hull kayak designs (which are otherwise less stable in flatwater conditions) feel more secure and resistant to capsizing.